High-altitude pulmonary edema

-There are many factors that can make a person more susceptible to developing HAPE, including genetic factors, but detailed understanding is lacking and currently under investigation.
+There are many factors that can make a person more susceptible to developing HAPE, including genetic factors.
+The understanding of the risk factors and how to prevent HAPE is not clear.
 HAPE remains the major cause of death related to high-altitude exposure, with a high mortality rate in the absence of adequate emergency treatment.

 Signs and symptoms

 Physiological and symptomatic changes often vary according to the altitude involved.

 The Lake Louise Consensus Definition for high-altitude pulmonary edema has set widely used criteria for defining HAPE symptoms.

 In the presence of a recent gain in altitude, the presence of the following: